NEONScience/NEON-Data-Skills/tutorials/R/soils/megapit-data/megapit-profiles/megapit-profiles.md

 # Plot Simple Soil Profiles

-And using the plotting functions in the `aqp` package, let's start exploring some depth profiles.
+Using the plotting functions in the `aqp` package, let's start exploring some depth profiles.
 We'll start with a single site, the Smithsonian Environmental Research Center (SERC), and plot clay content by depth.